Virginia's lighthouses have a varied history and are some of the oldest in the United States.

 In 1791, Alexander Hamilton contracted with John McComb Jr., its designer and mason.
 Once the lighthouse was completed, George Washington checked the list of applicants for keeper of the lighthouse.
 The first keeper was Laban Goffigan of Norfolk, who lit the fish oil-burning lamps to make the Chesapeake Bay safe for sea travelers.

 Civil War Causes Damage

 During the Civil War, Confederate troops purposely damaged the light to make navigation of the Chesapeake Bay dangerous for Union troops invading the area.
 In 1870, large cracks appeared on six sides of the octagonal tower, and it was considered unsafe.

 Today, it still stands and is maintained by the Association for the Preservation of Virginia Antiquities.
 It is open year 'round except in December, when it is decorated like a giant Christmas tree by the U.S. Army.

 The new Cape Henry Lighthouse was built to replace the old one in 1881.
-It sits only 357 feet away from the original and is the tallest cast iron lighthouse in the United States.
+It sits only 357 feet away from the original.
 The 164-foot octagonal tower has been operated by the U.S. Coast Guard since 1939.